Our Board

 Tiffoni Buckle-McCartney

-Tiffoni Buckle-McCartney is an experienced Environmental Health and Safety professional and Sustainability leader.
-Tiffoni is married to Daryl McCartney, a family physician, and they have two children.
-She currently works in the marine industry as a Corporate Sustainability Manager collaborating with businesses and community groups to maximize environmental and health programs.
+Tiffoni Buckle McCartney is an experienced Environmental Health and Safety professional, sustainability leader, and certified Maritime Port Executive (MPE).
+She works for Georgia Ports Authority as the Corporate Sustainability Manager collaborating with businesses and stakeholders to maximize environmental and health programs.
 Tiffoni previously worked as the sustainability manager for Georgia Southern University campuses in Statesboro, Hinesville, and Savannah.
-Prior to her work in Georgia, she worked as a consultant for the United Nations Environmental Programme (UNEP) and the Inter-American Development Bank (IDB).
+Before working in Georgia, she was a consultant for the United Nations Environmental Programme (UNEP) and the Inter-American Development Bank (IDB).
 Tiffoni has worked with Sandals Resorts International as their Environmental Health and Safety Regional Manager, coordinating environmental and risk management programs.
-She has experience working in both the private sector and public sector in the Caribbean, Latin America, United States of America, and the United Kingdom on environmental health and safety.
+She has experience working in both the private sector and public sector in the Caribbean, Latin America, the United States of America, and the United Kingdom on environmental health and safety.
 Trained as a Natural Resource Manager and Environmental Engineer; she holds a BSc. in Environmental and Natural Resource Management, an MSc. in Environmental Engineering, and a Master of Business Administration.

 Sarah Hanson